 Bachelor of Public Health (Specialisation) - CC59

-The Bachelor of Public Health (Specialisation) will allow you to develop broad skills and knowledge in public health, whilst developing specialised expertise in the areas of environmental health, health promotion and nutrition.
+Become a leader in improving the health of communities and the wider population with the Bachelor of Public Health (Specialisation) at CQUniversity.
+Develop broad skills and knowledge in public health, whilst developing specialised expertise in the areas of environmental health, health promotion and nutrition.
+Benefit from the support of experienced public health lecturers and authentic work-integrated learning opportunities including 240 hours of practical placements to build a professional portfolio to graduate work-ready.

 On Campus, Online